 Don’t wipe it using your shirt

-Usually the first thing we reach for when our glasses need a quick wipe is the edge of our shirt.
+Usually, the first thing we reach for when our glasses need a quick wipe is the edge of our shirt.
 But while your clothes are definitely a convenient way to clean your glasses, they aren’t always the most effective.
 Most clothes you’re wearing have small dust particles on clinging to the material.
 When you rub your lenses with your clothes, these particles could cause small scratches on them.
 Always keep a microfiber cloth with you on hand as a backup in case your glasses every need to be cleaned.

 Do use a gentle liquid soap

 If you have grease stains on your glasses, then plain water isn’t going to do the trick.
-Don’t be tempted to use a dish washing soap or liquid detergent either because they could damage your lenses.
+Don’t be tempted to use dishwashing soap or liquid detergent either because they could damage your lenses.
 Most lenses these days come with a protective, anti-glare coating.
 When you spread harsh cleaners on your lenses, they can corrode this coating.
 Your safest bet while cleaning your glasses is to use a tiny drop of liquid soap.
 Don’t use one that has moisturizers added in it because they could leave a residue on your lenses.

 Don’t use window-cleaners on it